EOSLaoMao/BankofStaked-CE/README.md

 `price` indicates the EOS you should transfer to `bankofstaked` to get certain `cpu` and `net` for `duration` minutes.

-`is_free` means if you can get a refund immediately!!
+`is_free` means if you can get a refund or not(is refund applied, it will happend immediately!!)

-Currently we only provide 1 FREE plan: `0.1 EOS` for `60 min of 1 EOS CPU` staked.
+Currently we only provide 1 FREE plan: `0.1 EOS` for `60 min of 1 EOS CPU` staked, you will get a 0.1 EOS refund immediately after you transfer.

 Will add more plans ASAP.